 Published: 28 January 2016

-From: Prime Minister's Office, 10 Downing Street Department for Communities and Local Government Department of Energy & Climate Change Office of the Secretary of State for Scotland The Rt Hon David Cameron MP The Rt Hon Greg Clark MP The Rt Hon Amber Rudd MP The Rt Hon David Mundell MP
+From: Prime Minister's Office, 10 Downing Street Department for Communities and Local Government Department of Energy & Climate Change Office of the Secretary of State for Scotland The Rt Hon David Cameron The Rt Hon Greg Clark MP The Rt Hon Amber Rudd MP The Rt Hon David Mundell MP